-Female cats have two X chromosomes and so need two copies of this gene to become ginger, whereas males need only one.
+- Why are there fewer females – Female cats have two X chromosomes and so need two copies of this gene to become ginger, whereas males need only one.
 This increases the likelihood or probability that a ginger cat will be male.

 Colour may well influence the personality of the cat

-Many cat owners have long described their relationship with orange cats to be a strong and fulfilling one.
+Many cat owners have long described their relationship with these cats to be a strong and fulfilling one.
 They say that their cats are the most engaging and entertaining amongst all their friends and fellow cat owners.

 Quoted in the National Geographic magazine veterinarian Gay Weitzman has said –